CHEMARK Interviews Dan Watson of Blairgowrie Associates

 Somewhat similar to the business sector, M&A activity in APAC hit a major decline as a result of the coronavirus.
 Asia dealmakers report a 7-year slump in M&A activity. (a decline of 20% in Q1).

-Deal value across APAC, at $177.4 billion, was down 20% in the first three months of 2020 versus the same period a year earlier.
+Deal value across the APAC region were estimated at $177.4 billion (down 20%) in the first three months of 2020 versus the same period a year earlier.
 Deals involving China, where the virus was first reported at the end of last year, dropped 16% and remain sluggish.

-Some buyers are contemplating triggering material adverse change (MAC) clauses in deal agreements that can allow them to walk away, renegotiate or delay as prices fall, while others eyeing assets may want to have epidemic – or pandemic-related clauses added to contracts.
+Some buyers are contemplating triggering material adverse change (MAC) clauses in deal agreements that can allow them to walk away, renegotiate or delay if prices fall.
+Others, eyeing asset value shifts, may want to have epidemic – or pandemic-related clauses added to the contracts.

 In APAC, one of the more aggressive buyers happens to be “CHINA”.
-Even as the Virus situation still exist in the region China is making overtures to acquire vulnerable assets around the region, especially in India.
+Even though the virus situation continues in the region, China is making strong overtures to acquire vulnerable assets around the region, especially in India.

-Although not dead, the APAC will require a lot of time to return to any level of “normal,” in regard to Mergers and Acquisitions.
-For investors who are committed to be in APAC this will become a major stumbling block to their plans.
-Given the current “poor” relationship between the U.S./Europe with China, it is likely to curtail significant acquisition work inside China in the near term.
+Although not dead, the APAC will require a lot of time to return to any level of “normalcy” in regard to mergers and acquisitions.
+For investors who are committed to be in APAC, this will become a major stumbling block to their plans.
+Given the current “poor” relationship between the U.S./Europe and China, it is likely to curtail significant acquisition work inside China in the near-term.

-My opinion is that there may be a few acquisitions in the region/China in 2020 but serious return to pre-2020 levels will not happen until later.
+My opinion is that there may be a few acquisitions in the region/China in 2020 but serious return to pre-2020 activity levels will not happen until 2021 and beyond.

 Coatings World: Looking on the bright side, what do you see going forward for China’ chemical industry?

 Despite these hurdles, some of the biggest players in the chemical industry are continuing their investments in the country with some mammoth projects.
-Table 2 highlight several examples of recent investment by offshore companies in China.
+Table 2 highlights several examples of recent investments by offshore companies in China.

 China has dominated the global chemical industry for the past two decades and this trend is expected to continue soon.
 Despite the many challenges which this country has faced, China remains a driving force in the world market.